Basics:

 Requirements: A late-model car, smart phone, clean driving and criminal record, references, TLC license, Commercial drivers license for passengers preferred

-If you’re a TLC driver in New York, KidCar should be on your radar.
 This site enlists heavily screened TLC drivers to take children to and from school, activities and, sometimes, drive kids and parents to the airport.
+The site also offers rides home from the hospital for newborns and their families.

 KidCar brags that it pays more than any other driving option.
-And, with promised minimum rates ranging from $25 to $77 per ride (depending on the type of car), the boast appears accurate.
-Notably, given that you’re driving a vulnerable population, you will need a clean driving and criminal record to work with this site.
-That said, if you qualify, you may even earn a signing bonus ranging from $200 to $500.
+And, with promised minimum rates ranging from $27 to $77 per ride (depending on the type of car you drive), the boast appears accurate.

-Topher McGibbon, founder of KidCar, says that the sites drivers have earned an average of $481 per week over the past 300 weeks.
-Drivers are paid by direct deposit once a week.
+Topher McGibbon, founder of KidCar, says that the site’s drivers earned an average of $481 per week over the past 300 weeks.

 Recommendations

 If you drive for a living in New York, this is a site that’s well worth adding to your quiver of apps.
-It may work particularly well because peak hours for school rides are at completely different times than peak times for delivery opportunities with, say, GrubHub and DoorDash.
+It may work particularly well because peak hours for school rides are at completely different times than peak times for driving and delivery opportunities with, say, Uber, GrubHub and DoorDash.

-You may also want to check out our post on the Driving and Delivery Apps that Pay Best.
+Also check out our post on the Driving and Delivery Apps that Pay Best.

 What their users say (From Yelp):